Charity Begins At Home

 The Stamp Project

-Judy Lundy and Nancy Marshall send stamps that Friends cut off their mail to the Indiana Friends, who clean them up for sale to stamp collectors.
+Margaret Wright sends stamps that Friends cut off their mail to the Indiana Friends, who clean them up for sale to stamp collectors.
 All proceeds go to women and families in developing countries through the Quaker project, Right Sharing of World Resources.
-Contact Nancy or Judy.
+Contact Margaret.

 Bolivian Education

-Nancy Marshall and others in the Phoenix Quaker Meeting support the Bolivian Quaker Education Fund, a nonprofit helping Aymara youth prepare for higher education as a path out of poverty and discrimination faced by this marginalized Native community.
+Nancy Marshall and others in the Phoenix Quaker Meeting support the Bolivian Quaker Education Fund, a nonprofit helping Aymara youth achieve higher education as a path out of poverty and discrimination faced by this marginalized indigenous community.
 Nancy serves BQEF as Clerk.
+Vance is also a Board member.
 Visit www.bqef.org for more information about programs and trips.
-Contact Nancy.
+Contact Nancy or Vance.

 Aikido